RiverGlide/CukeSalad/README.md

 Notice how the `value_of` lines use symbols that correspond to the wording `'the number '10' to the number '10'` in the "When" step.

+There is some 'syntactic sugar' that we can use to dress this up a little and make it read nicer... a simple attribute mapping:

+    in_order_to "Add", the_number: :first_number, to_the_number: :second_number do
+        enter the :first_number
+        press :plus
+        enter the :second_number
+        press :equals
+    end

+All we've done is mapped "the_number" to "first_number".
+There is a special method called "the" that allows you to reference the mapped values rather than the symbols derived from the scenario.

-Now we modify our `calculating_individual.rb` to receive those calls...
+Now all we need to do is modify our `calculating_individual.rb` to receive those calls...

     module CalculatingIndividual